What is Machine Learning?

 Anticipate customer behavior

-Machine learning can mine customer-related data to help identify patterns and behaviors, letting you optimize product recommendations and provide the best customer experience possible.
+Machine learning can mine customer-related data to help identify patterns and behaviors, letting you optimise product recommendations and provide the best customer experience possible.

 One machine learning application is process automation, which can free up time and resources, allowing your team to focus on what matters most.